Autopsy of John F. Kennedy: HSCA (1979)

 The pathology panel concluded that President Kennedy was struck by only two bullets, each of which had been shot from behind.
 The panel also concluded that the President was struck by "one bullet that entered in the upper right of the back and exited from the front of [his] throat, and one bullet that entered in the right rear of [his] head near the cowlick area and exited from the right side of the head, toward the front" saying that "this second bullet caused a massive wound to the President's head upon exit."
-The panel concluded that there was no medical evidence that the President was struck by a bullet entering the front of the head; and the possibility of such a bullet to have struck him and yet leave no physical evidence was extremely remote.
+The panel concluded that there was no medical evidence that the President was struck by a bullet entering the front of the head; and the possibility of such a bullet having struck him and yet left no physical evidence was extremely remote.

 Because this conclusion appeared to be inconsistent with the backward motion of the President's head in the Zapruder film, the committee consulted a wound ballistics expert to determine what relationship, if any, exists between the direction from which a bullet strikes the head and the subsequent head movement.
-The expert concluded that nerve damage caused by a bullet entering the President's head could have caused his back muscles to tighten which, in turn, could have forced his head to move toward the rear.
+The expert concluded that nerve damage caused by a bullet entering the President's head could have caused his back muscles to tighten, which could have forced his head to move toward the rear.
 He demonstrated the phenomenon in a filmed experiment involving the shootings of goats.
 Therefore, the committee determined that the rearward movement of the President's head would not have been fundamentally inconsistent with a bullet striking from the rear.

 The HSCA also voiced certain criticisms of the original Bethesda autopsy and handling of evidence from it.
 These included: